zaracooper/blog/content/posts/go-module-tidbits.md

 Comments can be written on the go.mod file but only single-line comments with `\\` can be used.
 Multiline comments with `\**\` cannot be used.

-## 8. The Types of dependencies in your go.mod <a name="8-the-types-of-dependencies-in-your-go-mod"></a>
+## 8. The types of dependencies in the go.mod file <a name="8-the-types-of-dependencies-in-the-go-mod-file"></a>

-In your go.mod, different kinds of dependencies are listed differently depending on how they relate to the module.
+In the go.mod file, different kinds of dependencies are listed differently depending on how they relate to the module.
 These are:

 #### a.Direct Dependencies
 These are dependencies that are directly imported by the current module.
 They are unmarked in the go.mod file.